stevomatthews/Spoon-Knife/test-toc.md

 ### Initiator and Responder

-The handshake change necessitates the introduction of two new terms: "Initiator" and "Responder", which are interpreted differently in HSv4 and HSv5 handshakes.
+The addition of a new handshake mechanism necessitates the introduction of two new terms: "Initiator" and "Responder", which are interpreted differently in HSv4 and HSv5 handshakes.

-- **Initiator:** starts the extended SRT handshake process and sends appropriate SRT extended handshake requests
+- **Initiator:** Starts the extended SRT handshake process and sends appropriate SRT extended handshake requests
-- **Responder:** expects the SRT extended handshake requests to be sent by the Initiator and sends SRT extended handshake responses back
+- **Responder:** Expects the SRT extended handshake requests to be sent by the Initiator and sends SRT extended handshake responses back

 There are two basic types of SRT handshake extensions that are exchanged in both handshake versions (HSv5 introduces some more extensions):

 - `SRT_CMD_HSREQ`: Exchanges the basic SRT information
-- `SRT_CMD_KMREQ`: Exchanges the Wrapped Stream Encryption Key (used only if encryption is requested)
+- `SRT_CMD_KMREQ`: Exchanges the wrapped stream encryption key (used only if encryption is requested)

 The **Initiator** and **Responder** roles are assigned differently in *HSv4*